National Board Certification Generalist: Early Childhood Exam

 How it is Scored?

 Score reports are made available no later than December 31st each year, depending on your assessment cycle.
-These will show your results in each component tested and whether or not retesting should be done.
+These will show your results in each component tested and whether retesting should be done.

 This exam, Component 1, requires an earned score of at least 1.75.
 This score will be added to your scores on components 2,3, and 4 for a total weighted score.
 Your total of this component makes up 40% of your total weighted score.
 This total must be a score of at least 110 to be certified.